Fourier coefficients of $\operatorname{Sp}(4)$ Eisenstein Series: Introduction

+This article is organised as follows, and we point out a number of auxiliary results of independent interest that are derived in the rest of the paper.
+In \Cref{section:group_decomp}, we give for $G = \Sp(4)$ the explicit characterisations of the parabolic subgroups and other associated groups, which are used later on.
+In \Cref{section:coset_rep}, we describe the coset representatives of $(P_j\cap \Gamma) \bs \Gamma$, $j\in\cb{0,\alpha,\beta}$, using Plücker coodinates as defined in \cite{BFH1990}.
+We compute the explicit Bruhat decomposition in \Cref{section:Bruhat}.
+Alternative expressions for Eisenstein series are given in \Cref{Eisenstein_alt}.

+In \Cref{section:const_terms}, we consider the constant terms of the minimal Eisenstein series along different parabolic subgroups.
+The strategy is to utilise the functional equations of intertwining operators.
+Explicit formulae for constant terms are given in \Cref{constterm:minmin,constterm:minSiegel,constterm:minNS}.
+They work out in detail the group-theoretic expression given in \cite[II.1.7]{MW1995}.
+A particular advantage of this approach is that we obtain a nicer expression for the Fourier coefficient $E_{0,\chi_{0,0}}$ in terms of pure zeta quotients.

+In \Cref{section:Sp4_Ramanujan}, we consider a generalisation of Ramanujan sums to $\Sp(4,\Z)$, which appears in the Fourier coefficients of Eisenstein series.
+The construction of such exponential sums for the $\GL(3)$ case is due to Bump \cite{Bump1984}.
+As in the $\GL(3)$ case, the degenerate sums reduce to classical Ramanujan sums, justifying the use of the term ``generalisation''.
+The Dirichlet series associated to this Ramanujan sum is computed in \Cref{prp:Sp4rs}.

+In \Cref{section:Fourier_coeff}, we introduce the Whittaker functions on $\Sp(4)$ in terms of Jacquet integrals \cite{Jacquet1967}.
+We are then able to compute the Fourier coefficients of the minimal Eisenstein series in terms of these generalised Ramanujan sums and Whittaker functions, proving \Cref{Fourier:min}.

-In \Cref{section:degenerate}, we give the results for the degenerate maximal Eisenstein series $E_\alpha(g,\nu,1)$ and $E_\beta(g,\nu,1)$, by considering them as residues of the minimal Eisenstein series.
+In \Cref{section:degenerate}, we give results for the residual Eisenstein series $E_\alpha(g,\nu,1)$ and $E_\beta(g,\nu,1)$, by considering them as residues of the minimal Eisenstein series.
 Formulae for constant terms are given in \Crefrange{constterm:Siegelmin}{constterm:NSNS}, and formulae for Fourier coefficients are given in \Cref{Fourier:Siegel,Fourier:NS}.